What should you do if the power goes out?

 Electric Service is normally very reliable.
 However, power outages occur for different reasons.
 If you experience a power outage, please take the following action:

 - Turn off all electrical appliances that were on, especially air conditioners or electric heating.
-However, you will want to leave a light on so you will know when your power has been restored.
+However, you will want to leave a light on so you will know when power has been restored.

 - Turn on your portable radio and listen for a news report from Federated REA.
 This will occur only when there has been a major planned outage or catastrophic conditions.